 Examples of Strategic Human Resource Management From Leading Companies

 Strategic human resource management is a process that helps organisations align their HR strategies with their overall business goals.

-In order to find out how strategic HRM can be implemented in your organisation, it is helpful to look at examples from companies that have successfully used this approach.
+To find out how strategic HRM can be implemented in your organisation, it is helpful to look at examples from companies that have successfully used this approach.

-Some of the most well-known companies that practice strategic HRM include Google, Facebook, CISCO and Starbucks.
-Let’s discuss these companies SHRM in detail:
+Some of the most well-known companies that practice strategic HRM include Google, Facebook, CISCO, and Starbucks.
+Let’s discuss these companies’ SHRM in detail:

 For years, Google has been ranked as the best company around the world to work for, and for all good reasons.
 It has been offering some amazing benefits to its employees that, in return, provide them with impeccable business results.
 They are known for their innovative HR practices, which include: